 Zoning laws don’t necessarily prohibit you from living off-grid, but zoning does determine how you can use your land.

-Unfortunately, Georgia has very strict zoning laws.
+Unfortunately, Georgia has stringent zoning laws.
 To make matters worse, zoning laws vary drastically between counties.
-You will have to spend a lot of time researching these laws to figure out whether you can do things like have livestock, slaughter your own chickens, or live in a tiny home.
+You will have to spend a lot of time researching these laws to determine whether you can have livestock, slaughter your chickens, or live in a tiny home.

 Even the codes used for zoning districts aren’t uniform throughout Georgia.
 The main ones you want to pay attention to when looking for property are:

-As a general rule, areas which are zoned for agricultural use (AG) have more relaxed rules than those zoned as residential.
-However, don’t assume you’ll be able to do certain activities just because the land is zoned as AG.
-One county, for example, might allow mobile homes on AG land whereas another county prohibits it.
+Generally, areas zoned for agricultural use (AG) have more relaxed rules than those zoned for residential use.
+However, don’t assume you can do certain activities because the land is zoned as AG.
+One county, for example, might allow mobile homes on AG land, whereas another county prohibits it.

-Murray County code, for example, limits how many animals you are allowed to keep on AG land.
+Murray County code, for example, limits how many animals you can keep on AG land.
 If you want more than 50 animals (including small animals like chickens!), you’ll have to be on CA land – which has strict rules about minimum lot sizes and who can live there.

 Raising Animals in Georgia

-Considering that Georgia has a long tradition of raising animals, the laws are actually very strict in most areas.
+Since Georgia has a long tradition of raising animals, the laws are very strict in most areas.

-Again, this mostly depends on local zoning laws.
+Again, this mainly depends on local zoning laws.

 Qualifying As a Farm in Georgia

 Qualifying as a farm in Georgia means you will get some tax breaks.
-Your property will be valued at a lower amount than market value, so property taxes are lower.
+Your property will be valued at less than market value, so property taxes are lower.
 And, under the Georgia Agricultural Tax Exemption (GATE), you receive a break on sales tax for farming equipment and supplies.
 Some other types of land also get these breaks.

-Unfortunately, qualifying as a farm is a bit more difficult than in other states.
+Unfortunately, qualifying as a farm is more complex than in other states.
 You need to have at least $5,000 annual income from farming.
-The property taxes aren’t based on “current use value” like with many other states, so you could still end up paying a lot in property taxes.
+The property taxes aren’t based on “current use value” like with many other states, so you could still pay a lot in property taxes.

-See more detailed info about the programs here: GATE and Property Tax Valuation.
+See more detailed info about the GATE and Property Tax Valuation programs here.

 Off-Grid Electricity in Georgia

-It is completely legal to use off-grid electricity in Georgia.
-This includes various forms of off-grid systems, including solar, wind and hydro.
-Because the state is so sunny, there already are a lot of homes in Georgia which are completely or mostly off-grid.
+It is entirely legal to use off-grid electricity in Georgia.
+This includes various off-grid systems, including solar, wind, and hydro.
+Because the state is so sunny, there already are a lot of homes in Georgia that are completely or mostly off-grid.

 Unfortunately, there are no state-wide rebates for installing solar in Georgia.
-If you decide to stay grid-tied, the state does have a net metering policy so you can get some money for excess electricity that you produce.
+If you decide to stay grid-tied, the state has a net metering policy, so you can get some money for the excess electricity you produce.

 Also Read: